Manuscripts should be submitted online at: http://www.ijp.iranpath.org

 (f) Grant numbers and resource (s) of support

-(g) Name, address, e-mail, telephone and fax numbers of author to whom correspondence and proofs should be sent.
+(g) Name, address, e-mail, telephone, and fax numbers of the author to whom correspondence and proofs should be sent.

 An organized abstract which comprising Objectives, Materials& Methods , Results& Discussion of 250 words or less should be prepared on a separate sheet and should be intelligible to the general reader without reference to the text.
-Avoid use of abbreviations.
-Key words should be identified.
-For case studies, abstracts should not exceed 150 words and must be include Background, case & conclusion.
+Avoid the use of abbreviations.
+Keywords should be identified.
+For case studies, abstracts should not exceed 150 words and must be included Background, case & conclusion.

 Highlights are a short collection of bullet points that convey the core findings and provide readers with a quick textual overview of the article.
 These three to six bullet points describe the essence of the research (e.g. results or conclusions) and highlight what is distinctive about it.

 Highlights will be displayed in online search result lists, the contents list and in the online article, but will not (yet) appear in the article PDF file or print.